Page Reviewed / Updated - Mar. 2019

-This program, abbreviated as OSS, is offered by the Florida Department of Children & Families.
-It provides financial assistance to low income seniors that cannot live independently and therefore require residential care.
-This care may be provided in an adult family care home (traditionally what most people think of as an adult foster care home), an assisted living residence or a mental health treatment center.
-Financial assistance comes in the form of a cash payment made directly to the individual that requires care or their legal guardian.
+The Florida Optional State Supplementation program, abbreviated as OSS, is offered by the Florida Department of Children & Families.
+It provides financial assistance to low-income seniors that cannot live independently and require residential care.
+This care may be provided in an adult family care home (traditionally what most people think of as an adult foster care home), an assisted living residence, or a mental health treatment center.
+Assistance comes in the form of a cash payment made directly to the individual that requires care or their legal guardian.
 It is intended for the room and board portion of the fees charged by the residence.
 Other assistance is available for care services.

-The program offers a direct cash payment to individuals up to a maximum of $239 / month and $478 / month for couples.
+The Optional State Supplementation program offers a direct cash payment to individuals up to a maximum of $239 / month and $478 / month for couples.
 However, the payment amount differs based on where the individual or couple resides.
 The amounts listed above are for those residing in a residential care facility for mental health.
 For those residing in an assisted living facility or adult foster care home, the maximum cash payment is less: $78.40 / month for an individual and $156.80 / month for a couple.
-Regardless of the payment amount, these funds are to be used towards the cost of room and board in an assisted living, family care or mental health residential care.
-The exact benefit amount is determined on a case-by-case basis and takes into consideration the cost of care at the individual's selected residential care facility and their income and marital status.
+Regardless of the payment amount, these funds are to be used towards the cost of room and board in an assisted living, family care home, or mental health residential care facility.
+The exact benefit amount is determined on a case-by-case basis and takes into consideration the cost of care at the individual's selected residential care facility, their income, and marital status.

 This program is available across Florida.
-One can apply online at Florida's Department of Children and Families website
+One can apply online at Florida's Department of Children and Families website.